vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

-15. Those smritis which are contrary to the Vedas, and those low cults which are sophistical, all these are use- less after death; therefore, indeed, they are considered as resting in darkness (low ideas).
+15. Those smritis which are contrary to the Vedas, and those low cults which are sophistical, all these are useless after death; therefore, indeed, they are considered as resting in darkness (low ideas).
 </details>